elaraproject/elaraproject.github.io/README.md

 ## Developer information

 The site is built on templates in the `templates/` folder.
-The pages themselves are in `content/` with a few exceptions (such as the research papers and other hosted assets) in the `static/` folder.
+The pages themselves are in `content/` with a few exceptions (such posters, our logo, and icons) in the `static/` folder.
 Each page is markdown with some pages including a bit of HTML where it's necessary.

 Page variables are specified in YAML format like so: